 • To manufacture functionalised coloured plastic showpieces demonstrating feasibility of this approach.

 The essential attributes of the successful candidate are:

 • Good engineering skills and strong interest in developing scientific equipment ;

 • Experience in designing and producing 3D printed objects;

 • Good knowledge of chemistry and an interest in polymers and radiation science;

 • Good verbal and writing skills.

-Applicants are expected to hold, or about to obtain, a minimum upper second class undergraduate degree (or equivalent) in Chemistry, Chemical Engineering or Physics.
+Applications for this PhD position are invited from outstanding and ambitious candidates expecting to hold, or about to obtain, a minimum upper second class undergraduate degree (or equivalent) in Chemistry, Chemical Engineering or Physics.
 A Master’s degree in Chemistry, Chemical Engineering or Physics and/or experience in Polymer Science and 3D printing is desirable.

 Contact for further Information: